Kotlin When Expression

 Kotlin when expression can be related to switch case in Java, but when expression is concise in syntax and extended in functionality.

-In this tutorial, we will learn the syntax of Kotlin when expression, and how to use it in a Kotlin application with example programs.
+In this tutorial, we will learn the syntax of Kotlin when expression, how it works as a statement and as an expression, and how to use it with examples such as integer values, strings, multiple branch values, ranges, and type checks.

 Let us see terminology and working of When expression.